tud-zih-energy/FIRESTARTER/examples/tracing/README.md

 Since these will be mostly shared libraries, we probably will only be able to use them with a dynamic build of FIRESTARTER

+You should be able to add the external libraries also to a static build by using the flags `FIRESTARTER_TRACING_*` for `cmake`.
+There you probably would include an archive.
+But this was not tested yet.

 ## Example 1: Score-P

 - Needs Score-P: https://www.vi-hps.org/projects/score-p